 Virginia’s portfolio of work at RMI has also included research, analysis or quantitative modeling on a variety of topics including in the integration of variable renewables into the grid, fuel price volatility, energy commodities markets, and the financial valuation of energy efficiency and renewable energy.
 Select electricity sector partners have included Pacific Gas & Electric, Duke Energy, San Francisco Public Utilities Commission, Hawaiian Electric Company, Hawaii State Energy Office, Public Service of New Mexico, Silicon Valley Power, Invenergy, Great River Energy, and Northern California Power Agency.

 Virginia has authored or coauthored several publications, including the electricity chapter of RMI’s book Reinventing Fire, which assessed the potential for an 80% renewable, 50% distributed U.S. electricity system by 2050.
 As part of that work, she led RMI’s analysis team that partnered with the National Renewable Energy Lab to use ReEDS, a long-term capacity-expansion model for the deployment of electric power generation technologies and transmission infrastructure throughout the contiguous United States.

-During her graduate studies at Yale, Ms. Lacy focused in energy policy and investment and served as the co-coordinator of the Yale Climate Initiative, an ongoing effort to recommend and implement greenhouse gas mitigation strategies at the University.
+In her graduate studies at Yale, Virginia focused in energy policy and investment and served as the co-coordinator of the Yale Climate Initiative, an ongoing effort to recommend and implement greenhouse gas mitigation strategies at the University.
 Prior to pursuing her master’s degree, she was a research analyst with the Investor Responsibility Research Center (IRRC), a socially responsible investment research firm, where she analyzed the environmental performance of S&P 1500 companies for some of the largest institutional investors in the U.S.